Large deviations in the quantum quasi-1D jellium: Top-level proof of the main result

 \section{Top-level proof of the main result}

 To prove Theorem \ref{mainThm}, we proceed in three steps.
 First, in Section \ref{sec:lowersemicont}, we show that the specific energy $\W_\b$ is lower semicontinuous. {Due to the quantum fluctuations introduced by the presence of Brownian bridges, the absence of super-additivity makes this step more difficult than one might expect.} Second, in Section \ref{upSec}, we establish the LDP upper bound.
 Third, in Section \ref{lowSec}, we outline how the LDP lower bound reduces to finding configurations of low energy.
 The construction of such configurations relies on the screening idea from \cite{serfInv, petrache, rouSe, ginzburg, sandSerf} and comprises the bulk of this paper, Sections \ref{sec:energy entropy}, \ref{sec:screening}, and \ref{sec:quasicontinuity}.
-In Appendix \ref{sec:aux}, we gather a couple useful auxiliary results. {A common motif throughout the manuscript is that the additional fluctuations coming from the Brownian bridges should not be seen as a simple model extension, since some of the arguments that were immediate in \cite{serfInv} require more attention and new ideas.}
+In Appendix \ref{sec:aux}, we \tcb{prove a result expressing the energy of a configuration in terms of the electric field}. {A common motif throughout the manuscript is that the additional fluctuations coming from the Brownian bridges should not be seen as a simple model extension, since some of the arguments that were immediate in \cite{serfInv} require more attention and new ideas.}

 In the sequel, to simplify notation, we drop the $\b$-dependence and write